awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverless-app-publishing-applications.md

 1. Open the [AWS Serverless Application Repository console](https://console.aws.amazon.com/serverlessrepo/home)\.

-1. On the navigation pane, choose **My Applications** to bring up the list of applications that you have created\.
+1. On the navigation pane, choose **My Applications** to bring up the list of applications that you've created\.

 1. Choose the application that you want to publish a new version for\.

 1. Choose **Publish new version**\.

-1. For **AWS SAM template file**, type the name of the new AWS SAM template file for this version\.
+1. For **AWS SAM template file**, enter the name of the new AWS SAM template file for this version\.

 1. Choose **Publish**\.

-## Publishing an Application Through the AWS CLI<a name="publishing-application-through-cli"></a>

-You can create and publish an application through the AWS CLI as described following\.

-### Creating a New Application Through the AWS CLI<a name="create-new-application-through-cli"></a>

-To create a new application using the AWS CLI, first gather the same items required for publishing through the AWS Management Console, described preceding\.
-Then use the `aws serverlessrepo create-application` function, passing it each of these items as parameters\.

- For more information about the parameters to be passed to this function, type `aws serverlessrepo create-application help` at the AWS CLI\.

-### Sharing an Application Through the AWS CLI<a name="share-application-through-cli"></a>

-To make your application publicly available using the AWS CLI, you can use the `aws serverlessrepo put-application-policy` function, passing the application ID and policy statement as parameters\.

-For more information about the parameters to be passed to this function, type `aws serverlessrepo put-application-policy help` at the AWS CLI\.

-### Publishing a New Version of an Existing Application Through the AWS CLI<a name="publish-new-version-of-application-through-cli"></a>

-To create a new version of an application using the AWS CLI, you can use the `aws serverlessrepo create-application-version` function\.
-You pass as parameters the application ID, semantic version, new SAM template, and source code URL\.

-For more information about the parameters to be passed to this function, type `aws serverlessrepo create-application-version help` at the AWS CLI\.

 ## Deleting an Application Through the AWS Management Console<a name="deleting-application-through-aws-console"></a>